 It is worth mentioning that it was an extremely weak monsoon and strong El Niño year in 1998.
-The CanCM4, the GFDL-CM2p1, the MIROC5 and the MPI-ESM-LR have the ability to simulate the extreme monsoon event, while the BCC-CSM1-1, and the HadCM3 do not capture it even with initialisation.
-There is the potential for the BCC-CSM and the HadCM models to improve the teleconnection between the ENSO and the EASM.
+The CanCM4, the GFDL-CM2p1, the MIROC5, and the MPI-ESM-LR have the ability to simulate the extreme monsoon event, while the BCC-CSM1-1 and the HadCM3 do not capture it even with initialisation.
+There is potential for the BCC-CSM and the HadCM to improve the teleconnection between the ENSO and the EASM.

-This study has discussed six CMIP5 models in predicting the EASM on seasonal time-scale.
+This study discusses six CMIP5 models in predicting the EASM on a seasonal timescale.
 The six models are earth system coupled models which present a better SST-monsoon teleconnection than CMIP3 models (Sperber et al., 2013) and IRI (International Research Institute for Climate and Society) models (Barnston et al., 2010).
-There are 4 AGCMs contributing to the IRI prediction system, including ECHAM4.5, CCM3.6, COLA and GFDL-AM2p14.
-These models are forced to forecast the climate on seasonal time-scale by prescribed SST.
-Barnston et al. (2010) found that the models showed low prediction skill et al., 2012; Jiang et al., 2013).
-The CMIP5 models have potential to be developed as application system for EASM seasonal prediction, especially the GFDL-CM2p1 and the
+There are four AGCMs contributing to the IRI prediction system, including ECHAM4.5, CCM3.6, COLA, and GFDL-AM2p14.
+These models are forced to forecast the climate on a seasonal timescale with prescribed SST.
+Barnston et al. (2010) found that the models showed low prediction skill over East Asia.
+Therefore, the IRI prediction system cannot be used to predict the EASM.
+There are two seasonal forecast application systems, the ECMWF system and the NCEP CFS.
+Both the application systems have low prediction skill of EASM (Kim et al., 2012; Jiang et al., 2013).
+The CMIP5 models have potential to be developed as an application system for EASM seasonal prediction, especially the GFDL-CM2p1 and the MIROC5.